Leopard Gecko Projects

 In our opinion, a tangerine project is a must in leopard gecko breeding.
 The orange and red tones found in top projects are truly spectacular.
 Our goal is to produce topnotch super hypo tangerines that rival the best in the industry.
 With so many great tangerine projects out there, we know this is a lofty goal indeed.

 We have been working on our tangerine line for several years and have brought in some of the best tang blood in the industry.
-We are currently working with the Tangerine Tornado line, as well as Torrid and Blood Hypo lines.
-As we work on this project, we are looking for no spotting and a deep reddish hue throughout the head, body, and tail.
+We are currently working with the Tangerine Tornado line, as well as Torrid, geckosetc, Pacific and Blood Hypo lines.
+As we work on this project, we are looking deep reddish hue throughout the head, body, and tail.
+We are also breeding for geckos that keep their color after they mature.
+In 2013 our breeders look just as good after 2 seasons as they did when they were young.

 Working with tangerines takes time.
 As tangerines hatch they are vivid black and yellow.
 These colors are replaced within the first few months as the orange and red hues fill in.